adelinbojan96/DARIAN-ADELIN_BOJAN/README.md

 Description:
-The Pet Adoption Platform is a Java application designed to facilitate the adoption process for animals in need of homes.
+The Pet Adoption Platform is a Java application which uses an SQL database designed to facilitate the adoption process for animals in need of homes.
 It serves as a centralized platform where users can search for available animals, submit adoption applications, and communicate with shelters or adoption agencies.
 The platform also provides a messaging system to streamline communication between users and adoption organizations.

 Key Features:
 Animal Listings: Search through a variety of animals available for adoption, checking for the desired characteristics.